TroyLaPolice/European-Neolithic-Expansion/README.md

 		farmer_neighbors = sum(neighbors.z);
 		HG_neighbors = (length(neighbors) - farmer_neighbors);

-		// Calculate the probability that the individual will learn farming based on the behavorial characteristics of its neighbors and its teacher preference.
+		// Calculate the probability that the individual will learn farming based on the behavioral characteristics of its neighbors and its teacher preference.
 		LP = L * (farmer_neighbors) / (farmer_neighbors + gamma * HG_neighbors);

 		// Only ruyn if the probability of learning is greater than zero